Southeast Asia Treaty Organization: Military aspects

 After its creation, SEATO quickly became insignificant militarily, as most of its member nations contributed very little to the alliance.
 While SEATO military forces held joint military training, they were never deployed because of internal disagreements.
 SEATO was unable to intervene in conflicts in Laos because France and the United Kingdom rejected the use of military action.
 As a result, the U.S. provided unilateral support for Laos after 1962.
-Though sought by the U.S., involvement of SEATO in the Vietnam War was denied because of lack of British and French cooperation.
+Though sought by the U.S., involvement of SEATO in the Vietnam War was denied due to a lack of British and French cooperation.

 Both the United States and Australia cited the alliance as justification for involvement in Vietnam.
 U.S. membership in SEATO provided the United States with a rationale for a large-scale U.S. military intervention in Southeast Asia.
 Other countries, such as the UK and key states in Asia, accepted the rationale.
 In 1962, as part of its commitment to SEATO, the Royal Australian Air Force deployed CAC Sabres of its No. 79 Squadron to Ubon Royal Thai Air Force Base, Thailand.
 The Sabres began to play a role in the Vietnam War in 1965, when their air defense responsibilities expanded to include protection of USAF aircraft using Ubon as a base for strikes against North Vietnam.